|

 goal and I could buy the best that Suntour had to

-case of my Fuji Newest, I essentially built a
+of my Fuji Newest, I essentially built a better

-dropout on my Newest and as can be seen even Fuji
+Newest and as can be seen even Fuji used Suntours

-used Suntours top end Superbe Pro dropouts on
+top end Superbe Pro dropouts on these frames.

 An aside regarding Suntour vs Shimano.
 They were both great companies.
 Shimano was always a bigger company and had divisions in other sporting areas, fishing reels for example.
 When Suntour wanted a Suntour branded crank they went to Sugino to get them to make one special for them.
 However, when Shimano wanted to have a Shimano branded crank they just bought the other JBM member company, in this case they bought Takagi and from that point onward they were part of the Shimano Company and branded so.
 1986 Fuji Fully Custom